 Impacts to regulated environmental features on this DSP are consistent with those previously approved by the Planning Board with PPS 4-21052.
-Therefore, staff finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible.
+Therefore, the Planning Board finds that the regulated environmental features will continue to be preserved and/or restored in a natural state, to the fullest extent possible.